Skip To Main Content

 District's Framework

-The Community Schools model aligns seamlessly with our district’s four goals—Increasing Academic Achievement, Ensuring Access and Equity, Improving Parent and Student Engagement, and Providing 21st Century Learning Environments—by addressing the holistic needs of students and families through its four pillars.
 By expanding academic support and enrichment programs, the model boosts academic achievement.
 Its emphasis on family and community engagement strengthens parent and student involvement, fostering deeper relationships and collaboration.
 The model’s focus on integrated supports and collaborative leadership ensures that all students’ needs are met and that every learner has equitable access to resources and opportunities.
 Finally, by offering expanded learning opportunities, the model creates 21st-century learning environments that prepare students for future success.

 This model is equity-centered, providing targeted resources to ensure access and success through a Multi-Tiered System of Supports (MTSS).
 By promoting Professional Learning Communities, intentional collaboration, data-driven practices, and responsive action, the framework ensures that all students’ needs are addressed effectively.